This page will have some of my activities that I do for fun and relaxation.

 I recently completed my ninth visit to The U.S. Space and Rocket Center in Huntsville, Alabama that is home for SPACE CAMP.
 I will be adding some pictures from these activities which will include both past and present visits.

-I believe this picture was taken in 1988 during my second visit.
+This picture of our group was taken in October 1988 during my second visit to Space Camp.
 Many of the group became friends during the previous year as we called ourselves the Banana River Bunch.
 More "members" were added to the group during the second year.
-I will be adding more about this.

 This is my new "hybrid" organ.
 It is a basic traditional organ with the new digital technology added in the upper keyboard.
 All I have to do now is learn how to use it.